rackspace-cookbooks/chatops_notify/README.md

 chatops_notify Cookbook
 =======================

-This is a library cook that provides a resource to notify your favourite chatops client.
+This is a library cook that provides a resource to notify your favourite chatops platform.

 Supports
 ------------